Touché: The Adventures of the Fifth Musketeer: Technical details

 Touché was developed in the "Touché" game engine.
 It is supported by the ScummVM virtual engine.

 It was also released as a CD-ROM version with full voiceover.

 Reception

 German magazine High Score awarded the game a 100/100 comparing it with The Dig and Simon the Sorcerer.
 Quandary described it an "enjoyable adventure" comparing it to Monkey Island giving it 80/100.

-Adventurearchiv praised its humor but criticized the lengthy, uninterruptable travel sequences, and the quality of some jokes and puzzles.
+Adventurearchiv praised its humor but criticized the lengthy, uninterruptible travel sequences, and the quality of some jokes and puzzles.
 Just Adventure praised the "terrific story worthy of Alexandre Dumas".
 These reviews gave a 76 and 75 score respectively.

 Aventura y Cía said that the game could be called "Monkey Island 3", because of the similarity to the Monkey Island games, remarking that it doesn't reach the quality of similar productions, giving a score of 60.

 Reset gave the game a score of 50, criticizing the character creation and the soundtrack, calling the game outdated.